cloudfoundry/diego-release/examples/aws/README.md

 ## Using RDS MySQL instead of etcd (optional)

 If using RDS MySQL, follow the directions in [Setup AWS RDS MySQL](OPTIONAL.md#setup-aws-rds-mysql) to configure and create the RDS instance.
+You can also deploy a CF-mysql cluster if you so choose, but that should be done after deploying your initial cf deployment below.

 ## Deploying Cloud Foundry